mxstbr/mxstbr.github.io/_posts/2016-12-19-a-dream-come-true.md

 But I'm jumping ahead of myself here.

-As the second half of 2015 rolled around, I tried (again) to study Computer Science at the local technical university, but my joy of programming is sadly not accompanied by a joy for converting numbers from the binary to the decimal system and back (much to the dismay of my parents).
-I kept up and wrote good grades (acing the one actual programming course, an introduction to Java), but in reality I spent most of my time doing what I love – writing HTML, CSS and JS.
+As the second half of 2015 rolled around, I tried (again) to study Computer Science at the local technical university, but my joy of programming was (and still is) sadly not accompanied by a joy for converting numbers from the binary to the decimal system and back (much to the dismay of my parents).
+I kept up and got good grades (acing the one actual programming course, an introduction to Java), but in reality I spent most of my time doing what I love – writing HTML, CSS and JS.

-It's Christmas (almost exactly a year ago now), and we were out for my family's annual skiing holiday.
+It was Christmas (almost exactly a year ago now), and we were out for my family's annual skiing holiday.
 Unbeknownst to me something was about to happen that would change the course of my life forever.

 I woke up the morning of the 27th of December, planning to be out on the mountain all day long, and checked my messages and notifications.
 As I opened GitHub, I noticed the React scaffolding project received a bunch of issues.
 Interesting, that hadn't happened before!
-I go to the repo and couldn't believe my eyes.
+I went to the repo and couldn’t believe my eyes.

 **Overnight `react-boilerplate` went from 70 stars to 550 stars** and the number of stargazers was increasing every single time I refreshed the page.